 Transplantation is the final step of the procedure where the injection of the fat is accomplished using blunt tip cannulas of various sizes and contour to evenly replace fat into the targeted areas that has been diminished through the aging process.
 Common facial areas need only one fat injection for noticeable and long-lasting improvement, whereas other areas of the body may require additional procedures for final correction.
 The rationale behind why additional procedures might be needed is that there are limits to each injection to ensure vascularization of the fat, if you infiltrate too much fat per injection you may interfere with the vascularization of the fat due to the body breaking down the excess fat introduced.

-Expand your tissue augment procedures with the “natural” filler, it is non-immunogenic and when placed properly is semi-permanent or even permanent in some cases.
-During your course study you will be able to train, observe, and study fat transfer methods from a Board Certified Physicians or other specialty instructors that successfully perform these fat grafting procedures.
-Learn to successfully integrate and perform these procedures within your present office setting from people who perform fat grafting within their offices.
+The AAOPM Autologous Fat Transfer Training Course allows for physicians to expand your tissue augment procedures with the “natural” filler, it is non-immunogenic and when placed properly is semi-permanent or even permanent in some cases.
+During your Fat Transfer Course study you will be able to train, observe, and study fat transfer methods from a Board Certified Physicians or other specialty instructors that successfully perform these fat grafting procedures.
+Learn to successfully integrate and perform these procedures within your present office setting from people who perform fat transfer within their offices.

 The revenue for the physician and cost to the patient is dependent on the volume of fat transfer an individual patient presents, the extent and amount of revision to be done, the geographic region where the procedure is desired, and the physician’s desired professional fee.
 Most surgeons will charge $2,500.00 to $3,000.00 per surgical hour or a minimum of $1,500.00 for shorter procedures.
 The average time for the fat grafting procedure is around 30-45 minutes depending on the extent of patient consultation.

-Every AAOPM course program will include your complete digital resource guide of forms, informed consents, and standardized protocols.
-You will receive as part of your training all course materials presented during the course including a detailed color manual of the didactic given as well as other materials given to AAOPM attendees to help them in introducing these new procedures within their office.
+The AAOPM Fat Transfer Training Workshop includes a complete digital resource guide of forms, informed consents, and standardized protocols.
+You will receive as part of your fat grafting training all course materials presented during the course including a detailed color manual of the didactic given as well as other materials given to AAOPM attendees to help them in introducing these new procedures within their office.

 Upon Completion of this program, the physician should be able to: